Research Interest: Tumor Fibrosis

 - Long, K.B., C.M.
 Burgwin, R.B.
 Huneke, C.M.
 Artlett and E.P.
 Blankenhorn.
 2014.
 “Tight Skin 2 mice exhibit delayed wound healing caused by increased elastic fibers in fibrotic skin.”
 Adv Wound Care (New Rochelle).
 Sep 1;3(9):573-581.

-Review Articles, peer reviewed:
+Review Articles, peer reviewed (Students indicated with *):

 - Beatty, G.L., Y. Li, and K.B.
 Long.
 2017.
 “Cancer immunotherapy: activating innate and adaptive immunity through CD40 agonists.”
 Expert Rev. Anticancer Ther.
 Feb; 17(2): 175-186.